Towards better social crisis data with HERMES: Hybrid sensing for EmeRgency ManagEment System: Conclusions and future work

 \section{Conclusions and future work}

 We described a real-world experiment with a novel system based on hybrid sensing and relying on a collection of state-of-the-art AI techniques.
 The aim was to demonstrate the feasibility of rapidly collecting and improving the quality of social data in the aftermath of mass emergencies.
 Among the peculiarities of our system is the possibility to be configured according to the information needs of EOCs.
 With a long-lived sensing campaign on Twitter, we demonstrated the practical usefulness of our solution, that allowed us to collect an averaged $+20\%$ additional data.
+Notably, the newcomer HERMES was able to engage more participants than the well-established USGS-DYFI on earthquakes occurring outside the U.S. territory and receiving little media coverage.
 Furthermore, such data is richer in information than that typically used in OSN-based disaster management, as we showed that it is possible to increase the volume, variety, and the granularity of social crisis data in a timely fashion.

 The compelling, yet preliminary results of our study also pave the way for future research and experimentation.
-Among the desirable outcomes of our work is the possibility to embed the hybrid crowdsensing paradigm into existing disaster management systems.
+Among the desirable outcomes of our work is the possibility to embed the hybrid sensing paradigm into existing disaster management systems.
 For example, the combination of machine and human intelligence exploited in systems like AIDR \cite{imran2014aidr} should enable a better matching between the information needs of EOCs and social data and, in general, allow us to exploit on-the-ground witnesses for obtaining the best possible information.
 In this work we have just faced this challenge, which indeed requires further and more in-depth studies.